Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Effect of Transverse Magnetic Field on Adiabaticity

-The ground electronic state of the NV is a 3-level system, i.e., a triplet ($S = 1$) state, which becomes a 9-level system when the ${}^{14}$N nuclear spin ($I = 1$) and the hyperfine interaction is included.
-The electronic ground state has a large splitting [${\cal D} =h\times 2.87$ GHz, see Eq.~(\ref{Eq:H_nv})] between the level with projection of the angular momentum along the axis parallel to the nitrogen-vacancy vector, $M_S = 0$, and the $M_S = \pm 1$ levels.
-Here we consider this system subjected to a time-dependent magnetic field ${\bf B}(t)$ oscillating with a radio-frequency that is much smaller than the splitting ${\cal D}$.
-The electronic Hamiltonian can be written as \cite{Doherty_13}
+In this section we analyze the spin dynamics of the electronic ground state of a NV center in the presence of time-dependent magnetic fields and show that although transverse magnetic field components cannot directly induce spin rotation, they can still significantly affect the adiabaticity of spin dynamics along the axis.
+In particular, we show that it is possible to tune adiabaticity (or, more precisely, non-adiabaticity) with a transverse magnetic field.
+The quantity which is responsible for the pseudo-crossing of the adiabatic eigenvalues is the `strain coefficient' $\epsilon$ (see below).
+We show that it is possible to counterbalance the strain (and electric field) effects with a transverse magnetic field, and even cause the effective interaction between the $M_S = \pm 1$ levels to vanish, by tuning the strength and direction of the transverse magnetic field.

-where $\mu=h\times 2.8$\,MHz/G is the magnetic moment of the NV, and $H_{\rm strain}$ represents the interaction of the NV center with strain and electric fields that couples the $M_S = \pm 1$ levels \cite{Doherty_13} and removes their degeneracy.
-In general it has the form
+The electronic ground state of a NV center is a triplet (spin $S=1$) with a large splitting ${\cal D} =h\times 2.87$ GHz between the level with projection of the angular momentum along the axis parallel to the nitrogen-vacancy vector ($\hat{\bf z}$ axis), $M_S = 0$, and the $M_S = \pm 1$ levels.
+The electronic Hamiltonian in the presence of an arbitrary magnetic field ${\bf B}$ can be written as \cite{Doherty_13}

-where the values of $\epsilon_1,\epsilon_2$ relative to each other depend on the direction of the strain and the electric field at the site of the NV.
-The spin angular momentum components $S_i$ ($i = x, y$ and $z$) are represented by spin-1 3$\times$3 matrices \cite{Band_Avishai_1}.
-The Hamiltonian is then represented by a 3$\times$3 matrix where $\epsilon \equiv \epsilon_1+i\epsilon_2$.
-The strain coefficient $|\epsilon|$ is in the range of several MHz (it can vary from sample to sample).
-The Hamiltonian in Eq.~(\ref{Eq:H_nv_general}) will be time dependent, $H \to H(t)$, if the $z$ component of magnetic field is time dependent, $B_z(t)$, as in the studies discussed below.
+where $\mu=h\times 2.8$\,MHz/G is the magnetic moment of the NV and the spin angular momentum components $S_i$ ($i = x, y$ and $z$) are represented by spin-1 3$\times$3 matrices \cite{Band_Avishai_1}. $H_{es}$ is the interaction Hamiltonian of the NV center with strain and local electric fields (the subscripts $e$ and $s$ stand for electric and strain).
+It removes the axial symmetry about the $\hat{\bf z}$ axis, couples the $M_S = \pm 1$ levels and removes their degeneracy.
+It has the form